-Mr. Owen teaches 5th – 8th grades.
-He comes to us with 22 years of classroom experience and an additional sixteen years of administrative experience.
+Mr. Owen teaches 3rd-5th grades.
+He came to us in 2018 with 22 years of classroom experience and an additional sixteen years of administrative experience.
 He retired from Hutchinson Public Schools.
 He also achieved tenure in both Leavenworth and Shawnee Mission Public school districts.
 He holds a Bachelor of Science in Education from the University of Kansas, a Master’s Degree in Education from Webster University, and Educational Specialist in Administration from University of Missouri Kansas City; plus licenses in the areas of Elementary Education (K-9) and Building Administration (preK-12) with recognition from KC Architecture Association for integrating Architecture in Reading, Language Arts, Science, Math, and Art as well as nominated by a student for “Teacher Who Makes a Difference” from Kansas City Chiefs.

 He is a member of the Mennonite Church and has two adult sons.
 He belongs to the Kansas Association of Retired School Employees.
 He has served as a member of Horizon Mental Health Board of Directors and the position of vice-chair.
 He volunteered twice a week tutoring inmates for their GED at the Hutchinson Correctional Facility.

 What do I like to do in my spare time?
 Read, collect coins, travel to places I’ve not yet been, visit with family, assist my sister who is 10 years older to the same day.
 She is the reason I needed to return to the Kansas City area.
 I like walking in nature as that is when I feel closest to God.